 What Is Mouthwash?

-Mouthwash, sometimes called mouth rinse or oral rinse, is a liquid held, swished and/or gargled in the mouth.
-While not a replacement for brushing or flossing, certain types of mouthwash can provide anti-cavity, germ-killing and plaque-prevention benefits.
+Mouthwash, sometimes called mouth rinse or oral rinse, is a liquid swished in the mouth.
+While not a replacement for brushing or flossing, using certain types of mouthwash twice a day every day can provide anti-cavity, germ-killing or plaque-prevention benefits.

 Antiseptic mouthwash is the most common type of mouthwash.
-Other types of mouthwash include varieties with fluoride; alcohol-free options; ones with natural ingredients; and mouthwashes formulated to target specific oral care issues, such as canker sores.
-Read this simple guide to select and learn how to use mouthwash as recommended by the experts at LISTERINE®.
+Other types of mouthwash include varieties with fluoride; alcohol-free options; some natural ingredients; and mouthwashes formulated to target specific oral care issues, such as canker sores.
+Read this simple guide to select and learn how to use mouthwash after brushing and flossing as recommended by the experts at LISTERINE®.